 False Negative: A failure to identify a species in a sample that was known to occur in that sample.

 Current Project: This project is an evaluation of metabarcoding of samples that are a mixture of known taxa.
-In an ideal situation all taxa included in the sample would be identified (i.e. no false negatives), no taxa would be identified that were not in fact included in the sample (i.e. no false positives) and all taxa would to identified at the species level (i.e. species level identification resolution).
+In an ideal situation all taxa included in the sample would be identified (i.e. no false negatives), no taxa would be identified that were not in fact included in the sample (i.e. no false positives) and all taxa would be identified at the species level (i.e. species level identification resolution).

 Positive control samples: The positive controls were generated from ethanol preserved larval fish samples.
 There were a number of advantages in working with larval fish for this project.